openstack-k8s-operators/ci-framework/docs/source/development/01_guidelines.md

 The `include_*` directives may also have an impact on performances.

+##### When and include

+A `when` condition will be applied to the "action of including" the tasks or role.
+This means, if the condition is `false`, ansible will not evaluate anything from within the non-included content.

+This is great, since we can avoid a huge list of `skipped` in the logs, and see a performance gain since ansible won't have to re-evaluate the same condition over and over.

 #### Import

 The `import_*` directives allow to load content statically.
 It's usually